koradachaitanya/security_automation__dos_simulation/README.md

 ## Overview

-This repository showcases two foundational cybersecurity automation tasks, completed during my internship at LEARNCORP.
+This repository showcases two foundational cybersecurity automation tasks.
-All work was performed solely for educational and learning purposes as part of my training.
+All work was performed solely for educational and learning purposes as part of my Internship.

 ## Task 1: Security Audit Automation